 This decision may also hinge on the mortgage details too.
 Depending on the type of mortgage, be it fixed-rate, interest only, ARM, or a balloon, it may make good sense to pay it off sooner rather than later, as interest payments made over the course of many years gradually erode your savings base.
 Of course, this advice could also be flipped if the loan’s interest rate is very low, or if you have recently refinanced.

 Whether paying off your mortgage at retirement makes good financial sense is particularly case-dependent.
 At PARCO, we analyze the specifics of each client in order to provide advice on the numbers and finances of each situation.
 What we are unable to do, however, is place a value or a dollar sign on the peace of mind that comes with knowing you don’t owe the bank or other debtors any money.
 Thus, the real answer lies somewhere in between the cold, hard numbers and the psychological impact of your decision.
-Let us talk with you about your priorities and goals in retirement, see how your numbers break down, and allow you to make the decision that is best for you.
+Let's discuss your priorities and goals, break down your numbers, and uncover what work's best for you.

 ¹Horton, Melissa.
 “Using Your 401(k) to Pay Off a Mortgage.”
 Investopedia, Investopedia, 28 Aug.
 2020, www.investopedia.com/articles/personal-finance/101315/using-your-401k-pay-mortgage-pros-and-cons.asp.